Caring Culture

 First-Year Faculty Engagement and Networking Series

 The First-Year Faculty Engagement and Networking Series is designed to acclimate new faculty members to the college, university, and broader community.
-The series begins with the New Faculty Welcome and includes additional learning sessions throughout the academic year that are focused on several pertinent college and university processes (e.g., annual evaluations and promotion) as well as regional learning experiences at sites throughout Northwest Arkansas.
+The series begins with the New Faculty Welcome and includes additional sessions throughout the academic year focused on the college and university processes (e.g., annual evaluations and promotion) and regional learning experiences at sites throughout Northwest Arkansas.

 Alumni Mentoring Program

-The assistant director of communications will support the college’s overall public relations/marketing efforts through social media management, photos and videos, graphic design, and news writing.
-An assistant director of communications will be hired in September 2023.
+The college’s communications team grew with the addition of an assistant director of communications in September 2023.
+The assistant director of communications supports the college’s overall public relations/marketing efforts through social media management, photos and videos, graphic design, and news stories.

 The Dean’s Executive Advisory Board functions as an advocacy group for the college and collaborates with Dean Kate Mamiseishvili to develop long-range strategic priorities and identify service and financial support opportunities.
-The board formed in March 2023 and is comprised of education and health leaders committed to the college’s vitality, improvement, and growth.
-Ashlie Hilbun, Ed.D.
-2013, Senior Vice President and Chief Strategy Officer at Arkansas Children’s Hospital, was selected as the inaugural board chair.
+The board, which was formed in March 2023, comprises education and health alumni and leaders committed to the college’s vitality, improvement, and growth.

 The College of Education and Health Professions is committed to regular upgrades of facilities and technology to improve the workplace, stimulate learning, and support research.